Frequently Asked Questions About Chicago Divorce

 A: Ideally, you and your spouse can resolve property issues out of court, either through negotiation with one another, or with the assistance of your attorneys and/or a mediator.
 If mediation or other attempts at settlement are unsuccessful, the division of property will be determined by a judge through litigation.
 An Illinois judge will take into consideration several factors, including how long you were married, each spouse's occupation, the value of the property, the effects of any prenuptial agreement, each spouse's opportunity for future acquisition of assets, and who will have physical allocation of the children.
 Illinois is an equitable distribution state, meaning that the property is divided on an equitable basis as determined by the judge.
 The judge may give more weight to one or more of the factors, as he or she sees fit.

-A: The court will consider the best interests of the children while determining custody, which Illinois now refers to as allocation of parenting time and allocation of parental decision-making responsibilities under the re-writes to the custody statutes as of January 1, 2016.
+A: The court will consider the best interests of the children while determining allocation, which Illinois now refers to as allocation of parenting time and allocation of parental decision-making responsibilities under the re-writes to the custody statutes as of January 1, 2016.
 It is common for the court to allocate parental responsibilities to both parties.
 This does not mean that the children will live equally with both parents, but it does mean that both parents will have authority on major decisions relating to education, religion, medical treatment, and extracurricular activities.
 This includes deciding where children go to school, which doctor they see, where they go to church, and which sports and activities they engage in.
 In some cases, the court may allocate parental decision-marking responsibilities to only one of the parents, typically in abusive situations and situations where the parents are unable to cooperate effectively to make decisions together.

 A: Prior to July 2017, child support was a percentage based only on the net income of the party paying child support.
 A new law went into effect on July 1, 2017, which eliminates the former percentage model and bases child support on the parents’ combined net income.
 This approach allocates the amount of child support to be paid by each parent based on the parent’s net income and the child’s physical care arrangements.